magento/devdocs/guides/v2.1/pattern-library/staging-patterns/ScheduledChangesModule/module.md

 <img src="img/sc-Module-single update.jpg">

 #### Loading More Updates:
-The “Load More” button appears at the bottom of the list of scheduled updates.
+The "Load More" button appears at the bottom of the list of scheduled updates.
 By default, 5 scheduled updates are displayed.
-To view more, users can click “Load More” to add the next set of scheduled updates.
+To view more, users can click "Load More" to add the next set of scheduled updates.
 <img src="img/sc-Module-load more.jpg">